AnthonyGallante/SudokuSolverSpreadsheet/README.md

 # Excel Sudoku Solver

 A formula-based Sudoku puzzle solver built entirely in Microsoft Excel without any VBA or macros.
-Once I learned about Excel's iterative calculation setting, I had to build a little project to understand how it can be used.
+Once I learned about Excel's iterative calculation setting, I had to build a simple project to appreciate how it could be used—essentially taking the place of a "for loop".

 https://github.com/user-attachments/assets/d636a186-fcb4-4cf6-a403-fd83e8a53a27